 It is hard to run a family especially if you are a single mother.
 You will meet with several challenges on your way, and the most profound one is the financial challenge.
 The fact that you are the sole earning member of the family creates such difficulties.
-There is a lot to take care of such as daily expenses, rents, utility bills, health and other insurance, child’s education, your retirement plans and lots more.
-So Being a single parent isn’t simple, attempting to bring up a kid, work, and stay aware of the considerable number of obligations of day by day life can be overpowering.
+There is a lot to take care of such as daily expenses, rents, utility bills, health and other insurance, child’s education, your retirement plans, and lots more.
+So Being a single parent isn’t simple, attempting to bring up a kid, work, and stay aware of the considerable number of obligations of day-by-day life can be overpowering.
 With such pressure and work throughout everyday life, the fantasy for some single parents of owning their own home can appear to be distant.
 Fortunately, there are possibilities for home advances for single parents and other help to enable them to progress toward becoming property holders.

-You will face financial hardships and find it hard to manage family budget and to cover all living expenses.
+You will face financial hardships and find it hard to manage the family budget and to cover all living expenses.
 Benefits may not be enough to for you cover all general expenses leave alone the unexpected emergencies.

 Fortunately, several financial assistance services are now available to help single mothers with their bills, food, daycare, and even loans for unexpected situations.
 You can choose one of the following to ease your financial hardships:

 - The best mortgage programs for single mothers